 British Thermal Unit ("Btu") – One (1) Btu shall mean one British thermal unit and is defined as the amount of heat required to raise the temperature of one (1) pound of pure water from fifty-nine degrees Fahrenheit (59ºF) to sixty degrees Fahrenheit (60ºF) at Standard Pressure.

-Confirm Deadline -
+Confirm Deadline - means 48 hours after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.

 Cubic Foot of Gas – The quantity of Gas which would occupy a volume of one (1) cubic foot of space when such gas is at Standard Pressure and a Standard Temperature.